sigstore/architecture-docs/sigstore-public-deployment-spec.md

 #### 4.1.1 Artifacts in the TUF repository

+Both trusted root and signing config may have multiple versions available as artifacts.
+Clients can select the version of trusted_root and signing_config that they support by downloading a specific version from the TUF repository.
+New versions should be rare, but clients should switch to a newer version when one is made available.
 * `trusted_root.json` (in future `trusted_root.v<MAJOR>.<MINOR>.json`)
-* `signing_config.json` (in future `signing_config.v<MAJOR>.<MINOR>.json`)
+* `signing_config.v<MAJOR>.<MINOR>.json`
 * All other artifacts should be considered deprecated

 The artifact contents and the version numbers are defined in the protobufs in [sigstore-protobuf-specs](https://github.com/sigstore/protobuf-specs/blob/main/protos/sigstore_trustroot.proto).

-Clients can select the version of trusted_root and signing_config that they support by downloading a specific version from the TUF repository.
-New versions should be rare, but clients should support a newer version when one is made available.

 #### 4.1.2.
 Roles and Thresholds